7 Best Kauai Snorkeling Spots

 *Public Restrooms *Outdoor Showers *Picnic Tables *Kid Friendly Beach *Lifeguard

-Ke’e Beach, at the tippy top of Kauai’s north shore, is definitely worth the beautiful drive.
-When traveling by car, this Kauai snorkeling spot is the closest you can get to the world-renowned Na Pali Coast.
-(If you want a better look, hike up to the cliffs or take a boat.)
-In the summer months, the water at Ke’e Beach is usually calm, so summer snorkeling is perfection.
+Ke’e Beach, at the tippy top of Kauai’s north shore, is definitely well worth the (beautiful) drive.
+Traveling by car, this Kauai snorkeling spot is the closest you can get to the world-renowned Na Pali Coast.
+(If you want a better look, you'll need to hike up to the cliffs or take a boat tour.)
+During the summer months, the water at Ke’e Beach is usually calm, snorkeling perfection.
 The rest of the year, strong ocean currents can present real hazards for anyone in the water.
-No matter when you’re on island, Ke’e Beach itself is always magnificent.
-There is a forest growing just back from the sand, where leaf-littered paths wind through the trees, and ravenous mosquitoes fly in wait.
+Whenever you’re on island, Ke’e Beach itself is always magnificent.
+There is a forest growing just beyond from the sand, where leaf-littered pathways wind through the trees.
 For a more challenging hike with unparalleled views, climb Kalalau Trail!
 The trailhead is found to the left of the parking area, just before you hit the sand.
-(Are you excited, yet?)
-Get an early start if you want to find easy parking.
+We recommend an early arrival if you aim to find easy parking.

 A variety of fish have made this area their home.
 You’ll see unicornfish, goatfish, needlefish, and many kinds of wrasses.
 There are also coronetfish, sea cucumbers, several species of butterflyfish, and babies of many different fish species.
-There is a chance to swim with a sea turtle here.
-Head out to the very middle of this Kauai snorkeling site for the most colorful fish and coral.
+There is always a chance to swim with a sea turtle here.
+Head out to the very middle of this Kauai snorkeling site for the most vibrant fish and coral in the area.

-To enter the water, avoid the left hand side, but otherwise go straight from the sand into the shallows.
+To enter the water, avoid the left hand side, just go straight out from the sand into the shallows.
 The snorkeling area is bordered by large lava boulders toward Na Pali on the left, and sand on down the coast.
-Off shore and beneath the surface, tall stony plateaus block some of the wave power from reaching the beach.
+Off shore and beneath the surface, tall stony plateaus protect the beach from waves.
 Along with that rocky habitat, there is sand topped with boulders topped with coral.
 Most of the marine life is located in the center of this swimming area.
-Do not swim along or around the rocks to the left.
-The current can be very dangerous there.
-When you’re visiting Ke’e Beach, always talk to the lifeguards before entering the ocean.
+Do not swim along or around the rocks to the left as the current can be very dangerous there.
+When visiting Ke’e Beach, it is always smart to check in with the lifeguards before entering the ocean.
 Enjoy!

 Ke'e Beach Snorkel Rentals